netxms/netxms-doc/admin/installation.rst

     If you wish to use Windows authentication for database connectivity, use * (asterisk) as a login name and leave the password field blank.
 If you specify asterisk as DBA login, user with which you are logged in to Windows should have administrative rights to the database server.
-If you use asterisk as DB login, you should run NetXMS Server service as a user with appropriate rights to the database.
+If you use asterisk as DB login, you should run |product_name| Server service as a user with appropriate rights to the database.

     **Oracle note**: